 on systems other than macOS in

 sudoto only use the kernel's static list of groups for the user:

 sudoversion 1.8.7 and higher.

 - The maximum number of user groups to retrieve from the group database.

-group entries is not sufficiently large.
+populated with group entries is not sufficiently large.
 By default,

 sudowill allocate four times the system's maximum number of groups (see above) and retry with double that number if the group database query fails.

 This setting is only available in

 sudoversion 1.8.7 and higher.
 It should not be required in

 sudoversions 1.8.24 and higher and may be removed in a later release.